 Georgia Wrongful Termination Attorney

 In Georgia, most employment is considered “at-will” when there is no employment contract or statutory provision.
-At-will employment means either the employer or employee can terminate the work relationship at any given time without notice and without cause.
-However, the termination must not violate a specific employment law.
+The “at-will” employment doctrine is a doctrine that is applied in most states in the United States.
+It means that either the employer or the employee can terminate the employment relationship at any time, for any reason (with some exceptions).

 Under the at-will doctrine, an employer does not need to have a good reason or any reason at all to terminate an employee, and an employee does not need a reason to leave their job.
 This means that either party can end the employment relationship at any time and for any reason, as long as it is not illegal.

 There are some exceptions to the at-will doctrine.
 For example, an employee cannot be terminated for a reason that is discriminatory or in violation of a law or public policy.
 An employee also cannot be terminated in a way that breaches an express or implied contract with the employer.